User Community Service Desk Downloads

 Started status

-It is possible to stop the server when the server status is Started or Starting.
+You can stop the server when the server status is Started or Starting.

 For production environments, it is not possible to stop the server.